In this post:

 This FTC’s Yelp decision is a big deal – for both Yelp and small business owners.
 For years, there’s been rampant speculation that Yelp was a pay-to-play platform.
 A group of entrepreneurs even launched a class action suit against the consumer review website.
-But Yelp prevailed in that kerfuffle, too; the judges ultimately ruled that the website’s tactics amounted to “hard bargaining” – a perfectly legitimate business approach under U.S. law.
+But Yelp prevailed through that commotion, too; the judges ultimately ruled that the website’s tactics amounted to “hard bargaining” – a perfectly legitimate business approach under U.S. law.

 You Can Still Mitigate The Effects Of Damaging Yelp Reviews

 Do these rulings mean there’s no way to successfully sue someone over a defamatory review posted on Yelp or another consumer review website?
 No. If a customer or competitor posts a false statement of fact about your business online, there may be grounds for a defamation, trade libel, or false light lawsuit – even if the negative review is anonymous.

-If someone posts a negative review on a Yelp page, and you’re interested in legal options, get in touch with Kelly / Warner.
-We’ve helped hundreds of businesses overcome issues related to online consumer reviews.
+If someone posts a negative review on a Yelp page, and you’re interested in legal options, get in touch with Kelly / Warner Law.
+Our attornies have helped hundreds of businesses overcome issues related to online consumer reviews.
 In many instances, we’re able to get the offending material removed.

 Get in touch today to learn more about your legal options regarding defamatory reviews on Yelp and other consumer review websites.